Abu Sa'id Bahadur Khan: Early life

 He was born on 2 June 1305, near Ujan, Tabriz to Öljaitü and Hajji Khatun.
-He became his father's heir after deaths of his elder brothers.
-He was assigned to govern Khorasan and Mazandaran in 1315 with Uyghur noble Amir Sevinch as his guardian.
+He became his father's heir after the deaths of his elder brothers.
+He was assigned to govern Khorasan and Mazandaran in 1315 with the Uyghur noble Amir Sevinch as his guardian.

 Reign

-He was brought back to Soltaniyeh by Sevinch in December, 1316.
-But his coronation was delayed until April, May, July or August 1317 due to a conflict between Chupan and Sevinch.
+He was brought back to Soltaniyeh by Sevinch in December 1316; his coronation was delayed until spring or summer 1317 due to a conflict between the emir Chupan and Sevinch.
 Abu Said employed Rashid-al-Din Hamadani and Taj Al-Din Ali Shah Gilani as his viziers.
-However, viziers were at odds and it led to Hamadani's dismissal in October 1317.
-Amir Sevinch also died in January 1318, leaving young Abu Sa'id to hands of Chupan.
-Although Chupan recalled Hamadani to serve in court, Gilani accused him and his son Ibrahim Izzaddin, the cupbearer of poisoning late ilkhan Öljaitü, which led to their eventual execution on 13 July 1318 near Abhar.
-This left the emir Chupan as the de facto ruler of Ilkhanate.
-Following years were tumultuous for Abu Sa'id's reign.
+However, the viziers were at odds and it led to Hamadani's dismissal in October 1317.
+Amir Sevinch died in January 1318, leaving young Abu Sa'id in the hands of Chupan.
+Although Chupan recalled Hamadani to serve in court, Gilani accused Hamadani (and his son Ibrahim Izzaddin, the cupbearer) of poisoning the late Ilkhan Öljaitü, which led to their eventual execution on 13 July 1318 near Abhar.
+This left Chupan as the de facto ruler of Ilkhanate.
+The following years were tumultuous for Abu Sa'id's reign.